You might be here because you’ve just grabbed a can of beef broth out of the fridge, only to realize that you can’t remember when you opened it.

 If you’re looking for a quick fix, pop the beef broth jar into the freezer!
 The beef broth can be preserved for 4-6 months.

 Homemade beef broth should be allowed to cool, then put in an airtight container in the freezer.
 This will ensure your beef broth lasts for up to 3 months.

 Exactly which storage method you choose should be determined by whether your beef broth is store-bought or homemade.
 More on that below.

 You can’t go wrong with simply storing your beef broth in the fridge, though.
 It will last a minimum of 3 days, and the cool temperature will mean the broth’s flavors aren’t disrupted.

 Homemade Or Store-Bought Beef Broth: Which Lasts Longer?

 Whether beef broth is homemade or store-bought has an effect on how long the broth lasts.

-Due to lack of preservatives, homemade beef broth can only last up to 3-4 days, before it’s time to chuck it.
-To preserve it as long as possible, it’s best to either freeze, or for short-term usage, put it in the refrigerator.
+Due to a lack of preservatives, homemade beef broth can only last up to 3-4 days before it’s time to chuck it.
+To preserve it as long as possible, it’s best to either freeze it or, for short-term usage, put it in the refrigerator.

 Got an unopen packet of beef broth?
 It can last up to 1-2 years in your fridge!